Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Introduction

 \subsection{Contributions}

-We first present lower bound results on the trade-off between consistency and robustness of any learning-augmented algorithms for both $k$-max and $k$-min problems.
-Specifically, we present a minimum consistency level for any algorithm that is $\gamma$-robust.
-The formal statements of the result are given in Theorem~\ref{thm:lb-k-max} for $k$-max and Theorem~\ref{thm:lb-k-min} for $k$-min.

-Second, we design learning-augmented algorithms for $k$-max and $k$-min search, and prove that their robustness and consistency are Pareto-optimal.
-The high-level idea is to use the lower bound results for the trade-off between robustness and consistency as the target performance of the algorithms, and redesign the classic threshold values into piecewise threshold values that leverage a prediction of the actual maximum and minimum prices over the time horizon.
+\paragraph{Pareto-optimal algorithms for online $k$-search problems with predictions.} We design learning-augmented algorithms for $k$-max and $k$-min search, and prove that their robustness and consistency are Pareto-optimal.
+To achieve this, we start by deriving lower bound results on the trade-off between consistency and robustness of any learning-augmented algorithms.
+We then use the lower bound trade-off as the target of our algorithms.
+By leveraging ML predictions, we redesign the threshold values in the classic algorithms to prioritize the trading in cases predicted to occur for achieving good consistency while also carefully reserving sufficient trading opportunities for other cases to guarantee robustness.
+Finally, we prove the target trade-off is achievable by our design.

-Third, we demonstrate the performance of our learning-augmented algorithms with numerical experiments on historical Bitcoin prices.
-In particular, we consider scenarios where the predictions fail and the price of Bitcoin drastically falls or rises.
-The proposed algorithms improve on worst-case optimized online algorithms that do not rely on prediction for decision making.